-69. Specific time of supply rules for certain circumstances are as follows:

-(a) Tax invoice issued or payment received before the basic tax point pays a deposit of RM1,040 on the same day.
-Company B pays the remaining balance of RM9,360 on 18th December 2013.
+- 69. Specific time of supply rules for certain circumstances are as follows: - (a) Tax invoice issued or payment received before the basic tax point

-If a supplier issues a tax invoice or receives any payment before the time of supply mentioned in paragraph 130 above, the time of supply for the amount invoiced or payment received will be the date of the invoice issued or the date of the payment received, whichever is the earlier.
+If a supplier issues a tax invoice or receives any payment before the time of supply mentioned in paragraph 66 above, the time of supply for the amount invoiced or payment received will be the date of the invoice issued or the date of the payment received, whichever is the earlier.